murzhenkoms/Hebe/README.md

 # Hebe
-Hebe is a 6-th asteroid  of  the repositoriy of  asteroids  of  MAin asteroid belt
+Hebe is a 6-th kozdel